 Gay dating sites and apps make it easier to find likeminded singles either in your area or for long-distance dating.
-In the year 2020, many of the best online dating sites have made some progress in moving past their heteronormative roots, which is why a few of the largest dating apps feature in our guide, even though they’re not exclusively designed for the LGBT community.
+Thankfully, now we're in 2021, many of the best online dating sites have made some progress in moving past their heteronormative roots, which is why a few of the largest dating apps feature in our guide, even though they’re not exclusively designed for the LGBTQ+ community.
 These apps are also great for bisexual users because you’ll find people of all genders among the userbase.
 That being said, opting for a specifically gay dating app means you’re less likely to deal with time-wasters and harassment.
 In our guide to the best gay dating sites we’ve covered both gay and lesbian dating apps for those looking for a relationship or just casual fun, so there’s something for everyone, regardless of orientation or preferences.

 1. OkCupid: Best dating site for all orientations

 With 20 orientation options and 22 gender options available for members, OkCupid is an incredibly inclusive dating app that will suit lesbian, gay, bisexual, trans, and pansexual users perfectly.
 OkCupid has recently gone through a major rebranding, and the company has made sure to advertise the fact that it is all-inclusive: it's not just for cis or straight people, and the LGBTQ+ community is prominently represented in its new ads.